 We use tools and resources developed by carefully selected commercial suppliers and “free & open-source” communities, and we are grateful to our community and commercial partners for their respective contributions to our work.
 We encourage our workers to contribute actively in technical support forums, and wherever possible, we release our products under permissive free-and-open-source licences.
 Third-party resources used on this Web site include Octicons, flag images & Creative Commons licence icons, and background images (learn more about these by hovering your pointer near the bottom far-side corner of your browser window!)

 AAABIT provides a professional service committed to data protection principles such as privacy and information security.
-We store our clients' data exclusively on well-maintained & adequately secured machinery within the client's home country or within nearby jurisdictions where similar legal standards apply.
+We store our clients' data exclusively on well-maintained & adequately secured machinery within the client's home country or within nearby jurisdictions where similar legal standards apply: where we supply digital services across borders, we apply the stricter standards of data privacy, giving the greater protection to our data subjects & clients.
 The efforts we make to secure our systems are commensurate with the types of data stored and the likely security threats.
 We select upstream suppliers carefully and encourage all concerned to implement secure and workable data protection policies and procedures.
 For more specific and technical information about our data collection, privacy, and security policies; please visit our privacy data page.

 Collection and use of data